Chart Color Schemes

 Housing

-Nyora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Nyora is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Nyora's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had no houses or other dwellings recorded.
-Home ownership in Nyora stood at 34.0%, with mortgaged dwellings at 59.1% and rented ones at 6.9%.
-The median monthly mortgage repayment was $1,733, aligning with the Melbourne metro average.
-The median weekly rent was $315, unlike Melbourne metro where figures were not recorded nationally.
-Nyora's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nyora's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings.
+Home ownership in Nyora stood at 34.0%, with mortgaged dwellings accounting for 59.1% and rented ones at 6.9%.
+The median monthly mortgage repayment was $1,733, and the median weekly rent was $315.
+Compared nationally, Nyora's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing